rstacruz/ledgerdown/docs/Syntax.md

 ## Custom transactions

-Note: this will be finalized better in the next version
+Note: this will be finalized better in the next version.

 ```sh
 "+" DESCRIPTION